Maurice Britt: US Army

 Britt continued to serve as a platoon leader during the amphibious invasion of Sicily on July 10, 1943.
 The 3rd Battalion, 30th Infantry executed one of the longest foot marches in modern military history, from near Gela northward to Palermo.
 The 3rd Battalion marched 54 miles in only 33 hours.
 Palermo was captured on July 22.
 Britt led his men through the combat and extensive marching from Palermo to Messina in Sicily.

 On September 19, 1943, Britt participated in the amphibious landings in Salerno, Italy during the invasion of Italy (Operation Avalanche).
 This was his third amphibious assault landing of the war.
 He took command of Company L after his company commander was wounded and evacuated.
 On September 22, he led an assault on Acerno, Italy which was 10 miles from Salerno, and destroyed an enemy machine gun position.
 The 30th Infantry captured Acerno and he received a Silver Star for gallantry in action and his first of four Purple Hearts.

 By early October 1943, the whole of southern Italy was in Allied hands, and the Allied armies faced the Volturno Line, the first of a series of prepared defensive lines running across Italy from which the Germans chose to fight delaying actions, giving ground slowly and buying time to complete their preparation of the Winter Line, their strongest defensive line south of Rome.
 Britt led his men in the river crossing on the Volturno River.
 For his actions at Pietravairano on October 29, Britt received the Bronze Star Medal with "V" device.
-For his actions above and beyond the call of duty on the assault of Monte Retundo on November 10, north of Mignano, in central Italy, he received the Medal of Honor, British Military Cross, Italian Military Medal for Valor, and a battlefield promotion to captain.
+For his actions above and beyond the call of duty on the assault of Monte Retundo on November 10, north of Mignano, in central Italy, he received the Medal of Honor, British Military Cross, Italian Medal of Military Valor, and a battlefield promotion to captain.